Why a Sensory Space?

 I was recently out shopping with a couple of my kids and they fell in love with the Tibetan singing bowl.
 There were a few adults in the store playing them as well.
 I have also seen singing bowls used in calming spaces.
 This does have a sound to it for sure and, depending on the person, it can be loud.
 Many find it relaxing, which is what it is intended for.
 It may not be the best choice for someone who is rambunctious or who would simply bang on it non-stop, however.

 This 14th item wasn’t originally included in this post, but a reader let me know how much they are loved by her and her children.
 I became intrigued to try them out as well!
-I purchased one just a few days ago and, between my kids and me, this flow ring has hardly had any time on the shelf.
+I purchased one shortly after and, between my kids and me, this flow ring has hardly had any time on the shelf.
 We love it!

-I did my best to include my absolute favorite sensory items that I’ve seen work for calming spaces.
+I included my absolute favorite sensory items that I’ve seen work for calming spaces.
 I would love to know what your favorites are.
 Please feel free to let me know in the comments below.